gaiusjaugustus/intro-r-20170825/README.md

 ## 2. Install packages

 Open RStudio and run the following lines of code in the box labelled `Console`.
 You should see a `>` at the beginning of the line where you can type.
-This installs additional functionality to R so that we can do all sorts of cool stuff!
+This installs additional functionality to R so that we can do all sorts of cool stuff!  **Note:** When you press `Enter` after putting in this command, it's going to take 3-6 minutes to install everything.
+Your patience will be rewarded.

 ```
 install.packages(c("knitr", "scales", "ggthemes", "tidyverse", "readxl"))